ycs77/headlessui-float/packages/headlessui-float-react/README.md

 ## z-index

-Set `z-index` CSS property for the floating element, the default value is 9999, and other numbers can be set:
+Set z-index CSS property for the floating element, the default value is 9999, and other numbers can be set:

 ```jsx
 <Float zIndex={100}>
 ```

-## Portal (Teleport)
+## Portal

 Append the floating element to `<body>`: